Border procedure (border and transit zones)

 Appeal

 The appeal at the border is the same as in the regular procedure, except for the much shorter time limits that need to be respected.
-The time period within which any appeal to the CALL must be lodged while in border detention (including for families in an open housing unit) is only 10 days, or even 5 days in some cases, such as a second or further order to leave the territory, instead of 30 calendar days in the regular procedure.[16]
+The time period within which any appeal against a decision refusing international protection must be lodged to the CALL while in border detention (including for families in an open housing unit) is only 10 days, or even 5 days in some cases, such as a second or further order to leave the territory, instead of 30 calendar days in the regular procedure.[15]

 Due to this short deadline, asylum seekers may face severe obstacles in appealing negative decisions.
 The Immigration Office only notifies of a “decision of refoulement” after the CGRS has taken a negative decision on the application.